rgrishigajra/FSND-Bookshelf/README.md

 ## Deployment N/A

 ## Authors
-Yours truly, Coach Caryn
+Yours truly, Coach Caryn  Main author and reference Rishabh Gajra, follow aling on my own then comparing with reference to check quality

 ## Acknowledgements
 The awesome team at Udacity and all of the students, soon to be full stack extraordinaires!